Australians leave homes as heat, winds escalate fire danger

-EDEN, Australia (AP) — Communities across Australia’s fire-ravaged southeast were bracing for a long day of mounting danger on Friday as thousands abandoned their homes for evacuation centers and military helicopters dropped emergency supplies to towns at risk of being isolated by blazes fanned by rising winds.
+EDEN, Australia (AP) — Thousands of people fled their homes and helicopters dropped supplies to towns at risk of nearby wildfires as hot, windy conditions Friday threatened already fire-ravaged southeastern Australian communities.

-The danger is centered on New South Wales and Victoria, Australia’s most populous states, where temperatures and wind speeds are escalating after a few days of relatively benign conditions.
+The danger is centered on New South Wales and Victoria, Australia’s most populous states, where temperatures and winds spiked after a few days of relatively benign conditions.

-“We want people out (and) into safer places,” Rural Fire Service Commissioner Shane Fitzsimmons told reporters.
+Firefighters were working into the night to keep the fires from reaching communities as fierce winds whipped the blazes in multiple directions.

+New South Wales Premier Gladys Berejiklian said the extent of any damage from the fires wouldn’t be known until Saturday morning.

+“We know it’s going to be a long and difficult night,” Berejiklian said.

-In neighboring Victoria, evacuation orders were issued in alpine areas.
-Victorian Premier Daniel Andrews pleaded with residents to evacuate fire-danger areas when alerts were issued.
+In neighboring Victoria, evacuation orders were issued in alpine areas, and Premier Daniel Andrews pleaded with residents to heed alerts and avoid complacency even though no fresh destruction was being reported.

-“If it is safe to get out, then you must get out.
-That is the only way to guarantee your safety,” Andrews said on Thursday.
+“Despite this unprecedented fire activity, we have nobody who is unaccounted for, we have no further people who have died, and we have no further communities who have been cut off,” Andrews told reporters.
+“Now, all of those things can change and that is perhaps the most powerful reminder that we have to remain vigilant.”

 The unprecedented fire crisis in southeast Australia has claimed at least 26 lives, destroyed more than 2,000 homes and scorched an area twice the size of the U.S. state of Maryland since September.

-Prime Minister Scott Morrison said the Australian military was on standby to help firefighters and emergency agencies.
+Prime Minister Scott Morrison said Friday that the military was on standby to help firefighters and emergency agencies.

-“I’ve given them very clear instructions that they are to stand ready to move and support immediately,” Morrison said on Friday.
-“In the event that they are needed in the wake of what we hope we will not see today, but we must prepare for today.”

 The military has already been involved in the unfolding crisis by clearing roads closed by fallen trees, burying dead cattle and sheep and providing fodder to surviving livestock.

+The fire had breached containment lines in one area, and officials were worried that predicted winds of 60 to 100 kilometers per hour (40 to 60 miles per hour) could push it into populated areas.

+“We’ll be there to help defend them through the night,” Barnden said.
+“We’ve been warned that we could be up there ’til the morning. … There is a risk that we’ll be cut off and we’ll have to stay there throughout the time.”

-In the small village of Towamba in southern New South Wales, most residents had evacuated by Friday, after firefighters warned them that without a solid defense against the blazes, they should get out, said John Nightingale, a volunteer firefighter with the Rural Fire Service.
+In the small village of Towamba in southern New South Wales, most residents had evacuated by Friday, after firefighters warned them they should get out, said John Nightingale, a volunteer firefighter with the Rural Fire Service.

 Last week, some houses in the village were destroyed by a fire that turned the afternoon sky first a deep magenta and then pitch black, Nightingale said.